Y--/multipull/README.md

 `multipr` will attempt to create a pull request in all the repositories that are on the same branch as the current repository.

-Note that it will abort if the current branch is the default one (eg. master).
+Note that it will abort if the current branch is the default one (eg. `main`).

 #### Parameter `reviewers`